Karaka-Management/Organization-Guide/Policies & Guidelines/Car Pool Policy.md

 ## Traffic violations

 All drivers are responsible for their traffic violations.
-This includes also being held responsible for all traffic fees, criminal charges etc. committed by the driver and the company car.
+This includes also being held responsible for all traffic fees, criminal charges etc. committed by the driver and/or with the company car.

 ## Return

 The car must be returned in good condition by the end of the lease term or if the employment at the organization ends.
 Gross negligence including repairs for unreported damages must be paid by the employee.